 Your Brand Voice: Content Marketing Isn’t Strictly Business Anymore

 It’s not only what you say but how you say it.
 We’re talking about tone of voice (ToV), and in content marketing, voice can have a big influence on users’ perception of your brand.
-It may not seem like it, but there’s quite a difference between “Hello.” and “Howdy!”.
+It may not seem like it, but there’s quite a difference between “Hello.” and “Howdy!”
 It’s the difference between formal and informal voice, and it could be the difference between losing and making a sale for your design/build company.

-While a formal voice may have been the sign of intelligence and reliability in previous decades, relatability and even humor are what users interpret as trustworthy and genuine today.
-We’re here to guide you through the ins and outs of ToV, and to provide some helpful tips for building a brand voice that will make your customers say “Heck yeah!” (or something to that informal effect) to your design and build ideas.
+While a formal voice may have been the sign of intelligence and reliability in previous decades, relatability and even humor are what property owners interpret as trustworthy and genuine today.
+We’re here to guide design/builds, dealers, and manufacturers through the ins and outs of ToV, and to provide some helpful tips for developing a brand voice that will make property owners say “Heck yeah!” (or something to that informal effect) to your design and build ideas.

 A quick identification of “tone of voice”

-Before we move forward, we want to clarify exactly what we mean by “tone of voice”.
+Before we move forward, we want to clarify exactly what we mean by “tone of voice.”
 Tone of voice, in the marketing context, refers to the written word.
 So, we’re not talking about how you communicate face-to-face or over the phone with your customers.
-We’re talking about the personality that you convey when publishing written content that markets your design/build, dealer, or manufacturing company (i.e. pages on your website, blogs, social media content, etc.
+We’re talking about the personality that you convey when publishing written content that markets your design/build, dealer, or manufacturing company (i.e. pages on your website, blogs, social media content).

 Formal, more “strictly business” tones of voice have done well for businesses for ages.
 This demonstrates the more serious, matter-of-fact personality.
-For example, a bank using a formal ToV might say something like:
+For example, a landscaper using a formal ToV with homeowner prospects might say something like:

-“Some of the benefits of opening an account with Imaginary Bank include x, y, z, and many more.”
+“Some of the benefits of partnering with Imaginary Landscape Contractor include X, Y, Z, and many more.”

 The formal brand voice gets the point across in a concise, albeit a bit bland, manner.
-It has been a trusted tone, the formal voice, and we applaud any business who does well with it.
+It has been a trusted tone, the formal voice, and we applaud any design/build business that does well with it.
 To some, this is all they are looking for: the facts.
-But plenty of businesses, in the effort to satisfy and motivate those who are hungry for more, have adapted an informal voice.
+But plenty of outdoor living businesses, in the effort to satisfy and motivate those who are hungry for more, have adapted an informal voice.
 This casual approach is friendlier and less serious, but equally informative as the formal tone (more on this important distinction later).
-A different bank adopting an informal ToV would say something like:
+A different landscaper adopting an informal ToV would say something like:

-“We’re everything you could want from your bank and more!
-You get benefits like x, y, and z, and that’s just a few of the perks of opening an account with us.”
+“We’re everything you could want from your landscape and more!
+You get benefits like design expertise, safe construction, and ongoing maintenance — and that’s just a few of the perks of using our services.”

 Why you should consider a casual brand voice?